Why is my water heater not cooling

 HVAC

-The answer to 'why is my water heater not cooling' is that the water heater may have a malfunctioning thermostat or temperature control.
-This can prevent the water from cooling down properly, leading to scalding hot water coming from your taps.
+The answer to 'why is my water heater not cooling' is that the thermostat or temperature control on your water heater is likely not functioning properly.
+This can cause the water to stay too hot, preventing it from cooling down as it should.

 Step-by-Step Guide